Metals

 Guarantees, Returns, etc.

 For commissioned work, please visit my page devoted to commissioning, or email me with your questions.
-In general: commissioned work is not returnable.

-For other work: I will accept returns within 30 days of purchase and in like-new condition.
-There may be a restocking fee of 15%, and shipping charges are not refundable; if the item is not in like-new condition, additional fees may be applied.
+There may be a restocking fee of 15%, and shipping charges are not refundable; if the item is not new and unworn condition, additional fees may be applied.
 Please contact me if you are interested in this, so we can work out the best approach for us both.

 I do good work, and no piece leaves my studio without being checked multiple times for sturdiness and appropriateness for normal wear.
 Some individual pieces have vulnerabilities, and I will discuss these on their pages, or in email if you prefer.
 If you have a problem, I will work with you to resolve it.
 However, fine jewelry will not necessarily hold up to extraordinary wear or abuse, and while I will repair such if it happens, it will require a fee.